 Supervisor (Administrative) Responsibilities

-!!
-Supervisors must be certain that students do not begin working until all employment paperwork is completed !!
+Please note: Supervisors must be certain that students do not begin working until all employment paperwork is completed.

-Authorizations to Hire must be completed in full, including all necessary funding account numbers (e.g. XX-XXXX-XXXX-XXXX).
-Please note that the wage rate for student employees is the currently effective minimum wage rate.
-In the event information is omitted from the form, it will be returned to the department for completion (this will result in delays).
-Once the Authorization to Hire has been approved and submitted, please ensure your student employee completes the necessary employment paperwork in Human Resources.
+Authorizations to Hire must be completed including all necessary funding account numbers (e.g. XX-XXXX-XX-XXXXX-XXXXX-XXXXX-XXXXX).
+Please refer to the Bear Trax Chart of Accounts Crosswalk (XLSX).
+Please note that the wage rate for student employees is now shown in the Job Categories document.
+Once the Authorization to Hire has been approved and submitted, please ensure your student employee completes the retirement and I-9 forms in Human Resources before starting work.